The attack model of Borg is that the environment of the client process

 However, interactively a user might not notice this kind of attack immediately, if she assumes that the reason for the absent passphrase prompt is a set BORG_PASSPHRASE.
 See issue #2169 for details.

-Depending on the chosen mode (see borg init) different primitives are used:
+Depending on the chosen mode (see borg rcreate) different AEAD ciphers are used:

 compressed = compress(data)

-# Given: input *authenticated* data, possibly a *chunk-id* to assert
+# Given: input *authenticated* data and a *chunk-id* to assert

 ASSERT(type-byte is correct)